Tick42/glue-js-mock/readme.md

 - Channels:
     - displays the context of the currently selected color Channel in a `<div>`;
-    - when the "Update channel" button is clicked, the context of the currently selected Color channel is updated;
+    - when the "Update Channel" button is clicked, the context of the currently selected color Channel is updated;

 These functionalities showcase a real (although simplified) usage of Glue42 in web apps.